pratim4dasude/White_Balance/README.md

 * Adaptation: The model's final classification head was replaced with a Linear Regression Head with two outputs.
 ### 1.2 Multi-Stage Training Methodology
 Training was strategically executed in two phases to maximize both stability and final precision:
-* Phase 1: Generalization ($\mathbf{256 \times 256}$): Initial training at a lower resolution to quickly establish robust, generalized features and stable convergence principles.
+* Phase 1: Generalization 256 x 256: Initial training at a lower resolution to quickly establish robust, generalized features and stable convergence principles.
-* Phase 2: Fine-Tuning ($\mathbf{384 \times 384}$): Loading the best checkpoint from Phase 1 and resuming training at a higher resolution.
+* Phase 2: Fine-Tuning 384 x 384: Loading the best checkpoint from Phase 1 and resuming training at a higher resolution.
 A very low learning rate ($\mathbf{1e-5}$) was crucial here to ensure weight adjustments were minimal and precise, focusing on capturing fine-grained color details.
 ### 1.3 Key Optimization Decisions
 |Component|Setting/Decision             |Impact/Rationale|
 |---------|-----------------------------|----------------|